sudarshan-sh/WorkExperienceApp/README.md

 ## Technical

-*   The application is built on ReactJS.
+*   This application is built on ReactJS.

-*   The app also has an external library i.e., react-icons.
+*   It also has an external library i.e., react-icons.

 *   Source of data: